-Personal cleanliness is an important part of life and your foster parents will want you to look after your personal hygiene.
+Personal cleanliness is an important part of life and your foster carers will want you to look after your personal hygiene.
 They'll make sure you have everything you need (toothbrush, toothpaste, shampoo, deodorant).
+They might let you pick these, just let them know when